keziasetokusumo/dj_economic_indicator/README.md

   draw; the self-promoted loss is a common-but-not-universal outcome.
 - **Correlation ≠ causation**, and ~7 shared years is a small sample.
 The correlation view is a conversation starter, not an econometric claim.

-## Extending it

-The most natural addition is a **DJ search-interest line from Google Trends** (a long, free proxy for the hobby side, 2004–present).
-Export "DJ" interest-over-time as CSV from `trends.google.com`, then add it as a new entry in the `SERIES` object near the top of the `index.html` script — give it `group:"culture"` and it'll appear as a new channel automatically.

 ## Run / host